rust-embedded/wg/rfcs/0377-mutex-trait.md

 # Summary
 [summary]: #summary

-This RFC proposes to add a `mutex-trait` crate which adds a `Mutex` trait for a stable and generic foundation on which HALs and applications can be built on when there is a need for mutual exclusive access.
+This RFC proposes to add a `core-mutex` crate which adds a `Mutex` trait for a stable and generic foundation on which HALs and applications can be built on when there is a need for mutual exclusive access.

 The original idea to a `Mutex` trait was given here [embedded-hal#132].